abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm32f4discovery/index.md

     microSD slot that should be automatically registered as the block device /dev/mmcsd0 when an SD card is present.
 The SD card can then be mounted by the NSH command:

         nsh> mount -t /dev/mmcsd0 /mnt/sdcard

 4. CCM memory is not included in the heap in this configuration.
 That is because the SD card uses DMA and if DMA memory is allocated from the CCM memory, the DMA will failure.
 This is an STM32 hardware limitation.

     If you want to get the CCM memory back in the heap, then you can

-    1)  Disable microSD support (and DMAC2 which is then no longer needed).
+    a)  Disable microSD support (and DMAC2 which is then no longer needed).
 If you reduce the clocking by a huge amount, it might be possible to use microSD without DMA.
 This, however, may not be possible.
-    2)  Develop a strategy to manage CCM memory and DMA memory.
+    b)  Develop a strategy to manage CCM memory and DMA memory.
 Look at this discussion on the NuttX Wiki:
         <https://cwiki.apache.org/confluence/display/NUTTX/STM32+CCM+Allocator>

     To put the CCM memory back into the heap you would need to change the following in the NuttX configuration:

         CONFIG_STM32_CCMEXCLUDE=n  : Don't exclude CCM memory from the heap CONFIG_MM_REGIONS=2        : With CCM, there will be two memory regions